phanbaominh/PTUDW-17TN-Nhom13/README.md

 - Clone `.env.` from `.env.example` and fill in the `<input>` placeholders.
 Notice that `IMGUR_CLIENT_ID` and `IMGUR_CLIENT_SECRET` are API keys that can be obtained by registering at [https://api.imgur.com](https://api.imgur.com).

-### Setup database connection
+### Database connection

 This web application uses PostgreSQL.
-From this point forward, we assume that you already have PostgreSQL installed on your machine.
+From this point forward, we assume that you already have PostgreSQL installed on your machine and you have filled PostgreSQL authentication information in the `.env` file.

-- Clone `ormconfig.json.example` into a file named `ormconfig.json`.
-- Fill in your database connection info.

 ### Transpile TypeScript